Implementing a New Engine¶

 Your engine needs to be able to hold coordinates as internal state and then pass them to the simulation when requested

 to run.
-These are passed to you in Å in set_positions()
+These are passed to you in Å in set_positions().

 - CP2K

-section.
+CP2KEnginestores the template.inpfile in memory as a dictionary and stores positions by modifying the&COORDSsection.
 This dictionary is written out with the updated coordinates when running a simulation.

 - GROMACS

-file is written out with the updated coordinates when running a simulation.
+GROMACSEnginestores the template.grofile in memory and stores positions by modifying the positions array A new.grofile is written out with the updated coordinates when running a simulation.

 Store and write velocities¶